 A peculiar case where the knife filed DV Case on in-laws alone, excluding her husband.
-The brother-in-law of the knife file a complaint to police that knife has been filing false cases and police filed a case under IPC 182 after permission from SSP.
+The brother-in-law of the knife filed a complaint to police that knife has been filing false cases and police filed a case under IPC 182 after permission from SSP.
 Knife moved High Court for quash of this case and it was dismissed for lack of merits.
 Now Supreme Court has set aside this order of High Court and allowed the knife’s petition for quash.

 From Para 14,